 The origin of the word “swag” is appropriate since we are now in Mardi Gras season.
 Swag, as a bag to haul stuff around in, has been used for half a century in one form or another.
 The version we use today – the free crap you get from car dealers, trade shows, and Mardi Gras floats – first appeared around the 1920s.
 During that time, it referred specifically to the sort of crap folks got from fairground showmen.
 From a bag to haul your crap in, to the crap you haul in your bag, either way swag has got it.
 I hope my husband

 Google was supposed to be called Googol, meaning 10100, the number represented by a 1 followed by one hundred zeros.
 Apparently, the founders were poor spellers.
 They trademarked Google and bought the web domain before realizing they misspelled it!
-Everyone in the world probably already knew this, but I still found it very funny.

 When I was growing up in Manhattan, my very first phone number was LO4-4327.
 It’s funny to me that I still remember it after all these years.
 I wonder how many people remember their first phone number.
 I haven’t used it since I was 9 or 10.
 But, there it is, still in my head.
 Erica Jong’s recent column on HuffPo is about nostalgia and New York telephone exchanges.
 Thus my ponderings on LO4 and Manhattan.
 Many years after I left New York, I figured out that the first two letters of my number represented where I lived.
 Watching some old black and white movie